ngneat/error-tailor/README.md

 ## Getting Started

-Run `ng add @ngneat/error-tailor`.
-This command updates the `AppModule`, and adds the `ErrorTailorModule` dependency:
+Run `npm install @ngneat/error-tailor` and add the module to your application:

 <!-- prettier-ignore-start -->
 ```ts